emmajanedrews/base-template/_posts/2017-11-13-what-makes-someone-a-leader.md

 {% include pullquote.html %}

 Simply getting up in the morning and following through with your goals are good first steps toward self-leadership.
-When you can be a strong influence on yourself, you can be a positive influence for others.
+When you can be a strong influence on yourself, you can be a positive influence on others.

 This is an idea that comes into play in the realm of parenting, as well.
 And **parenting and leading a business have a lot in common**.
 The goal of any parent is to raise a self-sufficient and independent adult.
 This is the same goal leaders have for their businesses.